giuliapiazza18/Unweaving-the-polygenic-web-pipeline/README.md

 Giulia Piazza

-This is an example of the pipeline followed for the analysis in **"Unweaving the web: Polygenic influences on networks of psychopathology symptoms in childhood"**.
+This is an example of the pipeline followed for the analysis in **"Unweaving the web: Polygenic influences on networks of psychopathology symptoms"**.
 The example is focused only on the network with the polygenic score for ADHD for demonstration purposes.
 All parts of the analysis were run via a computer cluster due to the computing power required.
-The results of this example can be found in pipeline_example.RData in this [Github repo](https://github.com/giuliapiazza18/Unweaving-the-polygenic-web-pipeline).
+Although this example is not directly reproducible (as it requires raw data), the resulting objects can be found in pipeline_example.RData in this [Github repo](https://github.com/giuliapiazza18/Unweaving-the-polygenic-web-pipeline).

 The preregistration of the confirmatory analysis of this project can be found [here](https://osf.io/7y2g8) in the respective [OSF project](https://osf.io/28ehr/).

 # Load packages and data

 Loading imputed and cleaned data from ALSPAC and TEDS (see paper for more details).
 Polygenic scores were all calculated with [this script](https://github.com/giuliapiazza18/Unweaving-the-polygenic-web-pipeline/blob/master/LDPred_ADHD.R), which follows [this LDpred2 tutorial](https://privefl.github.io/bigsnpr/articles/LDpred2.html) (accessed in September 2022).
-The ADHD polygenic score was derived by effect sizes from [Demontis et al. (2019)](https://www.nature.com/articles/s41588-018-0269-7).
+The ADHD polygenic score was derived from effect sizes in [Demontis et al. (2019)](https://www.nature.com/articles/s41588-018-0269-7).

 ```r